Camp Pico Blanco: Activities

 The dominant features of the camp are the old growth Coastal Redwoods and the North Fork of the Little Sur River.
 Camp activities include aquatics, shooting sports at three ranges (archery, rifle, and shotgun shooting), handicraft, nature study, and Scoutcraft skills (including a Skills Patrol area).
 The camp offers an Adventure Day each Wednesday during camp season which gives Scouts access to a number of activities both in camp and out of camp.
 In 2007 the camp launched an older Scout program called Pico Pathfinders.
 The program consists of hiking, outdoor skills learning, shotgun shooting, knife/tomahawk throwing, and craft making.

 In 2013, the council hired Abraham Wolfinger as a full-time "naturalist in residence" for the summer season, the first such position created for any Boy Scout camp in the United States.
 They also adopted a new national program called "Science-Technology-Engineering-Math" that will include topics like Conservation, Earth Science, Fish and Fishing, and Wildlife.

 Pico Blanco camp was the home of the Order of the Arrow Lodge Esselen 531 until the councils were merged.
 The camp also hosts the council's one-week-long National Youth Leadership Training program each summer.

-During the first season of camp in 1954, the council offered seven six-day camp sessions from June 20 to August 7.
-Camp fees were $2.50 per camper (or about $ in today's dollars) if the troop prepared its own meals, and $14.50 (or about $ in today's dollars) if the troop ate at the central kitchen.
-In 2009, the council offered three sessions for $315.00 per Scout.